realm/realm-js/README.md

 # Realm Object Store

-Cross-platform code used across bindings.
-Bindings may use some or all of the included functionality:
+The object store contains cross-platform abstractions that are used by the Realm bindings.
+Bindings may use some or all of the included functionality.

+The object store consists of the following components:
-- `object_store`/`schema`/`object_schema`/`property` - contains the structures and logic used to setup and modify realm files and their schema.
+- `object_store`/`schema`/`object_schema`/`property` - contains the structures and logic used to setup and modify Realm files and their schema.
-- `shared_realm` - wraps the `object_store` APIs to provide transactions, notifications, realm caching, migrations, and other higher level functionality.
+- `shared_realm` - wraps the `object_store` APIs to provide transactions, notifications, Realm caching, migrations, and other higher level functionality.
 - `object_accessor`/`results`/`list` - accessor classes, object creation/update pipeline, and helpers for creating platform specific property getters and setters.
-- `parser`/`query_builder` - cross platform query parser and query builder - requires and object_accessor specialization for argument support.
+- `parser`/`query_builder` - cross platform query parser and query builder - requires an `object_accessor` specialization for argument support.
 Depends on https://github.com/ColinH/PEGTL

 ## Supported Platforms